Ankur-code281/Tic-Toc-Game-/README.md

 - **Interactive Gameplay**: Click to make your moves, and the game will track the progress.

 - **Win Detection**: The game automatically detects a winning move and declares a winner.

-## Demo

-Check out the live demo [here](https://shivam-kumar-shah.github.io/tic-tac-toe).

 ## Getting Started

 To run the Tic-Tac-Toe Game locally, follow these steps:

-1. Clone the repository from [GitHub Repo](https://github.com/shivam-kumar-shah/tic-tac-toe).
+1. Clone the repository from [GitHub Repo](https://github.com/Ankur-code281/Tic-Toc-Game-).
 2. Install the required dependencies using `npm install`.
 3. Start the application using `npm start`.